groupdocs-redaction/GroupDocs.Redaction-Products/english/redaction/java/metadata/company/dotx.md

 ad_description: "Redact Company Name from DOTX Metadata in Java"

 ############################# Head ############################
-head_title: "Redact Sensitive Metadata from Documents in Java"
+head_title: "Metadata Redaction From DOTX Document in Java"
-head_description: "Apply metadata redaction by applying filters for documents of different formats"
+head_description: "Easily search, replace, remove or edit metadata of various document types by applying filters to choose specific metadata properties using GroupDocs.Redactions API for Java."

 ############################# Header ############################
 title: "Metadata Redaction From DOTX Document in Java"